Visitor Use Management - Jasper National Park

 Jasper National Park is launching development of a Visitor Use Management Plan to adapt to increasing visitation in the park.

-Visitation to Jasper National Park rose 20% over the last 10 years and is expected to continue to rise.
+Visitation to Jasper National Park rose 20% from 2013-2023 and is expected to continue to rise.
 More people than ever before are visiting and connecting with this special place.

 Higher numbers of people on the landscape are causing issues like congestion, crowding, human-wildlife conflict, and impacts to ecosystems.